39 Major Hornbrook Rd,

 The physical environment and resources encourage critical thought, wonderment and inquiry, provide challenges and opportunities for risk-taking, provoke intellectual stimulation, and are inclusive for all young children.

 Detailed plans are currently being drawn in preparation for submitting the building consent.
-Given the complexities of the site, we are anticipating that the new centre will be open for children in term one, 2018.
+Given the complexities of the site, we are anticipating that the new centre will be open in the latter part of 2018.
 Updates will come to you throughout the year charting our progress.

 If you have any questions, please email firstname.lastname@example.org, or call on 338 1303.